radulle/ngx-deploy-npm/docs/README_contributors.md

 First do:

 1. Place `debugger` statement or a red-point, where you want your deployer stops.
-2. Follow the steps of [npm link](#2-npm-link) described here. compile, link and install linked in a local project
+2. Follow the steps of [yarn link](#2-yarn-link) described here. compile, link and install linked in a local project

 On VsCode, just create a [_JavaScript Debug Terminal_](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal) and execute the command that you want to debug